adrianblakey/slot-car-ecom/README.md

   dd_target(_SLOTCAR AT32F421 DEAD_TIME=66 COMP_MAP=213 ANALOG_MIN=200 ANALOG_MAX=909 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 FREQ_MIN=48 FREQ_MAX=96 DUTY_DRAG=70)

 To assign analog throttle to pin 6 on the AT32F421 MCU, you use the ANALOG_PIN=6 option.

-For ramping the pwm duty cycle with respect to input voltage:
+For ramping the pulse width modulation (pwm) duty cycle with respect to input voltage:

-  1) Let's assume your figures - the minimum input voltage is 2.5V, the maximum input voltage is 10V.
+  1) Let's assume the minimum input voltage is ~2.2V, and the maximum input voltage is 10V.
+This corresponds roughly to the smallest useful track voltage to get the board running (where we want to start ramping up the dc), and a top end track voltage at which we want to hit 100% duty cycle (we choose 10V not 12.4 say because often we run low voltage club race nights and still want 100% dc at this maximum voltage)
   2) For a 10K/1K divider, we get a factor of 1/(10+1)=1/11.
-  3) 2.5V translates to 2.5/11=227mV, 10V translates to 10/11=909mV on the voltage divider pin, so we set the following options:
+  3) 2.2V translates to 2.2/11=200mV, 10V translates to 10/11=909mV on the voltage divider pin, so we set the following options:

-    ANALOG_MIN=227
+    ANALOG_MIN=200
     ANALOG_MAX=909

 There will be a quadratic throttle curve when both voltage level and pwm duty cycle are applied.
 Motor voltage is 1/4 at 1/2 "throttle" voltage, for example.

-To enable 100% drag brake, you use the DUTY_DRAG=100  option.
+To enable 100% drag brake, set the DUTY_DRAG=100  option.

   _SLOTCAR = name
   AT32F421 = specify the Artery F421 mcu
   DEAD_TIME
   COMP_MAP
-  ANALOG_MIN = the voltage at which the pwm duty cycle starts ramping up 200 is about 2.2vDC
+  ANALOG_MIN = the voltage at which the pwm duty cycle starts ramping up 200 is about 2.2VDC
-  ANALOG_MAX = the voltage at which the duty cycle reaches 99% = 909 is about 10vDC
+  ANALOG_MAX = the voltage at which the duty cycle reaches 99% = 909 is about 10VDC
   ANALOG_PIN
   ARM
-  VOLUME=0 turn off sounds
+  VOLUME=0 turn off sounds - the board does not have sound :-) INPUT_MODE
-  INPUT_MODE
   FREQ_MIN = lowest pwm frequency
   FREQ_MAX = highest pwm frequency